trevorreynen/Vue-and-Django-Tutorial/README.md

 	  ```

 Quick Notes:
    - With the Django development server running:
       - Access the Django admin GUI by navigating to http://127.0.0.1:8000/admin.
    - A URL to the Vue.js app (http://localhost:8080) will be displayed in the terminal.

 ---

+## Other

 ### Compiles and minifies for production
 ```